-2 The time of the start of the next round is clearly posted.
+2 The time of the start of each round is clearly posted.
 The pairing chart showing your table number, color and opponent will be posted about 10 minutes prior to the start of each round.

-3 Start clocks promptly when round begins.
+3 If you have a clock you must start clocks promptly when round begins.
 Clocks with incorrect settings may be corrected by the TD.
 Follow directions of TD when unsure.

 4 If neither player has a clock you may borrow one, splitting elapsed time, or you may start without a clock.
 After 30/45 minutes if your opponent is late you may claim a win on time.